 Once you are done recording in the field, you should always enter your data online, www.climatewatch.org.au.
 If you are using an iPhone/Android app, all of your sightings will automatically sync to your web account.
 Check your account online if you want to edit your sightings.

 9. What happens to my recordings?

 All of your sightings will go into our database.
-This information will be publicly available on the Atlas of Living Australia and can be downloaded for free.
+This information will be reviewed with our scientists on a quarterly basis.
+The validated data will be made publicly available on the Atlas of Living Australia and can be downloaded for free.
 The data will be used by researchers and policy makers to help Australia build our understanding of climate change and biological systems so we can better manage and conserve our environment.